 See event listings and more articles in this edition of Agri-News: August 8, 2022, issue

-“As the growing season progresses into August and crops enter the filling stage of production, crop conditions on the Canadian Prairies and in the major growing areas of the U.S. are generally good, and average or better yields are expected,” says Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“As the growing season progresses into August and crops enter the filling stage of production, crop conditions on the Canadian Prairies and in the major growing areas of the U.S. are generally good, and average or better yields are expected,” says Neil Blue, provincial crops market analyst with the Alberta government.

 Prices have fallen from the highs of April and May.
 What are the strategies to consider now that prices are off their highs?